Skip to Main Content

 The best way to search for this law is by law number, enter in quotes his way: "public law no 103-322"

 • United States Code - The United States Code is a consolidation and codification by subject matter of the general and permanent laws of the United States.
+It is the definitive, organized collection of federal laws in the United States.
 This is the freely available website from the U.S. House of Representatives, Office of the Law Revision Counsel.
 Keyword searching is available.

 Note: The Code only includes the general and permanent laws of the United States.
 Temporary laws, such as appropriations acts, and special laws, such as one naming a post office, are not included in the Code.